 Are you famous?
 Are you in the news and widely respected by the world in general?
 The Boston Athletic Association has routinely extended invitations to celebrities that wish to race in the Boston Marathon.

-Buy an entry from An International Tour Organization
+11 Buy an Entry from An International Tour Organization

-Here’s a full list that are often country-specific:
+Here’s a full list that is often country-specific:

 I’m assuming this is to make the Boston Marathon as global as possible, which is why most tour companies tend to only sell spots to their own country residents.
 I’m not saying you need to fake a British accent, but it’s up to you.

-Receive an entry from the John Hancock Non-Profit Program
+12 Receive an Entry from the John Hancock Non-Profit Program

 Non-profit organizations can form their own teams under this program.
 Teams can recruit their own runners and fundraise accordingly.
 There are over 1000 Boston Marathon race entries handed out through this program.